MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * External domains declared for your submission must not contain URLs.
 For example, www or https. [*Mandatory Fix*]

 * If your app uses the Azure Bot Service's OAuthCard, you must include *token.botframework.com* as a valid domain or else the Sign in button won't work.
-You mustn't declare *.botframework.com* as wildcards are not allowed with this domain name. [*Mandatory Fix*]
+You mustn't declare *.botframework.com* as wildcards aren't allowed with this domain name. [*Mandatory Fix*]

-* Following External Domains are not allowed: [*Mandatory Fix*]
+* Following External Domains aren't allowed: [*Mandatory Fix*]
   * *.azurewebsites.net
   * *.azureedge.com
   * *.microsoft.com